Just across from the main body of Hampstead Heath, you will find one of London’s most ethereal spots – Hampstead Hill Gardens and Pergola.

 When Did it Become a Public Garden?

-Baron Inverforth bought The Hill (as it was then known) in 1926 – it was renamed Inverforth House when he gifted it to Manor House Hospital on his death.
-The London County Council bought part of the property in 1963, turning it into the public Hill Garden.
+Baron Inverforth actually bought The Hill (as it was then known) in 1926 – it was renamed Inverforth House when he gifted it to Manor House Hospital on his death nearly 30 years later.

 The Hill Garden and Pergola Today

-It couldn’t be more at odds with the rest of the wild and ranging heath – instead simultaneously creating an aura of faded grandeur and loving cultivation.
+But the Pergola and Garden couldn’t be more at odds with the rest of the wild and ranging heath – instead simultaneously creating an aura of faded grandeur and loving cultivation.

 Realistically, the Hill Garden & Pergola is a beautiful bubble of retained wealth and privilege standing in striking contrast to the public rights and common land of the Heath proper.
 It’s a fascinating antithesis but really, the biggest draw is the fact that it is truly one of London’s loveliest spots.